 Provided that ringing has been approved by the church authorities and does not conflict with other guidance, longer lengths of ringing may be appropriate.

-Bells should remain muffled until the day that the Palace proclaims the new Monarch.
+Bells should remain half or fully muffled until the day that the Palace proclaims the new Monarch.
 At that point bells should be rung open in celebration of the accession at a practicable time (again, with the agreement of the church) following the announcement.

-Bells should then revert to being rung muffled until the day of the state funeral (10 days after the announcement of the death).
+Bells should then revert to being rung half or fully muffled until the day of the state funeral (10 days after the announcement of the death).